19hours/sg-statutes/Acts/Employment Act.md

 [32/2008]

-(10) This section shall not apply to any employee seeking or undergoing medical treatment which, in the opinion of a medical practitioner or medical officer performing the examination under subsection (1) or (2), is for cosmetic purposes.
+(10) This section shall not apply to any employee seeking or undergoing medical treatment which, in the opinion of a medical practitioner performing the examination under subsection (1) or (2), is for cosmetic purposes.

 [Act 26 of 2013 wef 01/04/2014]

+[Act 55 of 2018 wef 01/04/2019]

 ### Offence